 Disabled Toilet Facilities

-Within the Grandstand, there are Radar toilets located outside the main function rooms on all five levels.
+Within the Grandstand, there are Radar toilets located outside the main function rooms near the clear lifts on all five levels.
 Other locations include the Centaur's main foyer, the Istabraq bar, the Foyer under the Hall of Fame stairs and on both levels of the Best Mate Stand.
 All toilets can be accessed using a Radar Key.
 Please ask stewards in the proximity of each toilet for a Radar Key.

 Other toilets with enlarged cubicles include Best Mate Caravan Club, Hurdlers Hall, the Mandarin Bar, Tote Terrace and the Gold Cup foyer.